LockDown Browser Update:

 - The new exit capability is only available in LockDown Browser 1.0.6 or higher.
 If a student is running an older version of the browser, they will be locked into the exam, regardless of the instructor's setting for the exam.

-- If a student exits an exam early, and if only one attempt is permitted for the exam, it will be necessary to reset the exam for the student.
+- If a student exits an exam early, and if only one attempt is permitted for the exam, it might be be necessary to reset the exam for the student.